 While digesting these proteins, a hormone that’s similar to insulin (known as IGF-1) is being released.
 This IGF-1 is known to trigger any acne breakouts.
 The hormones found in milk can sometimes confuse your body and signal breakouts as they interact with your own hormones.

-You may have heard someone say , “I quit dairy” as a response on how they get flawless and acne free skin.
+You may have heard someone say, “I quit dairy” as a response to how they get flawless and acne-free skin.
 But does cutting out dairy for acne really help?
 If so, how?
 There’s this debatable question on whether or not giving up dairy or cutting it off clears hormonal acne breakouts.

-Doing an extensive research on how cutting out dairy for acne helps, especially when you see what consuming dairy does to your skin.
-Yes, we get skeptical of this idea that dairy should be cut off from our diet if what we want is an acne free skin.
+Doing extensive research on how cutting out dairy for acne helps, especially when you see what consuming dairy does to your skin.
+Yes, we get skeptical of this idea that dairy should be cut off from our diet if what we want is an acne-free skin.